imlakshay08/imlakshay08/README.md

 ## About Me

-Backend engineer focused on building production-grade operational systems using Ruby on Rails.
+Software engineer focused on building production-grade operational systems using Ruby on Rails.

 I work primarily on:
 - ERP & HRMS platforms